maurynickelson/maurynickelson/README.md

 # <a href="https://www.linkedin.com/in/maury-nickelson/">Maury Nickelson</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects, aiming to improve my skills one project at a time :)
+I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects, aiming to improve my skills one project at a time :) Actively building hands-on security projects.
+More labs and documentation in progress.

 ## ⚠️ Vulnerability Management Projects